 Dreams of abusive father

 Lately I have had these dreams which are quite worrisome to me.
-I dream that I am sitting down and having a conversation with my father (whom I have not had any contact with in over 9 years).
-He is meeting my children (which are girls) for the first time and proceeds to tell me that his current wife has left him.
+I dream that I am sitting down and having a conversation with my father.
+He is meeting my children (girls) for the first time and proceeds to tell me that his current wife has left him.
 But as I was walking around the house I noticed that there are pictures of some children that his current wife had and it has things written to them from him...things like he loves her and he is still her father.
 When I wake up I get an anxiety attack.
 I need to know what this means.
 This is not the first time that I had a similar dream.

 Does this mean that he's going to try to contact me?
 Any kind of suggestion would be appreciated as I am not sleeping well - I'm worried what the next dream will say.

 I am very sorry for the sexual abuse that you suffered from your father and the continual abandonment that he has perpetrated with you.
 Everyone deserves two loving parents and even people who handle the trauma extremely well have a wound that only gets semi-healed.
 It is as if there is a void that continues to ache for fulfillment even if consciously the sufferer realizes that they would be better off without the abusive parent in their present life.

 It is impossible to foretell the future, so I couldn't tell you if he is going to contact you or not.
 Relatives often have a sixth sense about these things and one of the common mediums for their transmission is through dreams.
 This type of communication is certainly not always accurate.